 While hash doesn’t “spoil” like the forgotten leftovers in your fridge, it can definitely degrade over time.
 Think of hash as being similar to fine wine or coffee beans—exposure to the elements changes it, usually not for the better.

 Heat, light, air, and humidity are the four horsemen of hash degradation, breaking down those precious cannabinoids and terpenes that give hash its potency and unique effects.
-For keeping hash fresh for a few weeks, an airtight, opaque container in a cool, dark place works well.

 For longer-term storage, your refrigerator or freezer becomes your best friend, especially for premium products like full-melt bubble hash or rosin.
 Just remember this important tip: always let refrigerated hash warm to room temperature before opening the container.
 This prevents condensation from forming, which can introduce unwanted moisture.